kaifczxc-lab/OCSSN/README.md

 * **Current Test**: Due to the fact that the OCSSN is on PoC stage **we only have "toy" testing**.
 Solution: in future iterations the author will look for other types of real applied tests

-* **torch.linalg.inv goes singular when calculating b_inv**: This problem was **mentioned earlier** in Section 1.1., it problem is alleviated by exponentiating eps_r, The main issue is that after a short training period (2 seeds), in half of the cases it produces an error about the number going into singularity when calculating b_inv. traceback (link)
+* **torch.linalg.inv goes singular when calculating b_inv**: This problem was **mentioned earlier** in Section 1.1., it problem is alleviated by exponentiating eps_r, The main issue is that after a short training period (2 seeds), in half of the cases it produces an error about the number going into singularity when calculating b_inv

 * **no-op**: Even when trying to fix this error, it sometimes recurs; sometimes, for some objects, the **no-op rate can reach up to 50%**.
 Solution: for now, the simplest fix is to restart with a different seed and monitor the statistics